-- 1. Decisions reserved to a Mayoral Decision (MD) Form - 2.
-Decisions which may be taken by the Mayor at the ASF Mayoral Board - Agreement of ASF funding rules, where substantive changes are made to the previous version, such as relating to provider management or to agree new GLA policies (where no changes have been made, the Funding Rules will be presented to the ASF Mayoral Board for noting on an annual basis). - Minor in year changes to ASF Funding Rules and Rates to improve provider management or to implement new GLA policies, subject to the policy decisions that they derive from having been separately agreed by MD where required). - Changes to individual provider allocations (payment profiles/deliverables) including: - Approval of payment profile (in line with previously agreed policy changes and HM Government's standard national profile); - 'Significant variations to the value of a contract for services/grant agreement; and - 'Significant' growth requests and reduction statements. - Procedural matters relating to contracts/grant agreements: - Agreeing the standard form of contract/grant agreement; - Entering into provider contracts/grant agreements; - Significant variations to terms of contract/grant agreement) i.e. variation to the standard form of contract/grant agreement.
+1. Decisions reserved to a Mayoral 2.
+Decisions which may be taken by Decision (MD) Form the Mayor at the ASF Mayoral Board or to agree new GLA policies9 derive from having been separately (where no changes have been agreed by MD where required).10 made, the Funding Rules will be Changes to individual provider presented to the ASF Mayoral allocations (payment Board for noting on an annual profiles/deliverables) including11: basis).
+Approval of payment profile (in line with previously agreed policy changes and HM Government's standard national profile); o 'Significant' 12 variations to the value of a contract for services/grant agreement; and 'Significant' growth requests and reduction statements.
+Procedural matters relating to contracts/grant agreements: Agreeing the standard form of contract/grant agreement; Entering into provider contracts/grant agreements; Significant variations to terms of contract/grant agreement) i.e. variation to the standard form of contract/grant agreement.
+Other